hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/01_alignment.md

 $ module load picard/2.8.0
 ```

-Let's check what option or specific tools are available to us with *Picard*:
+Let's check what options or specific tools are available to us with *Picard*:

 ```bash
 $ java -jar $PICARD/picard-2.8.0.jar